TinfFoil/dit_ITloc_projecttemplate/README.md

 (I know the name of the folder should be values-ll, where ll is es, fr, or it; do not worry about this.)

+If you need to submit a localized file, not coming from the values folder, please add it to the additional materials folder and describe it accordingly.

 ### Additional materials folder

 In order to produce a high-quality localization, you might need to